timuela/openvpn-guide/README.md

     Some TOTP codes (the numbers at the bottom)

 Our auth.sh script expects a simple username:secret format in the totp-secrets file.

-So you just discard everything else, only keep the secret key:
+That's why you should discard everything else, only keep the secret key:
 ```bash
 sudo nano /etc/openvpn/totp-secrets
 ```